 The W-8BEN and W-8BEN-E are U.S. tax forms for non-U.S. Persons.
 We and the IRS use them to determine whether you live in the U.S. and what taxes, if any, we need to collect from your earnings on Upwork.
 You must have this form on file before you can withdraw earnings from Upwork.

-Without these forms as proof that you are a non-U.S. Person, Upwork will be required to withhold 30% of your future earnings on Upwork and send that withholding tax to the IRS.
+Without these forms as proof that you are a non-U.S. Person, Upwork will be required to withhold up to 30% of your future earnings on Upwork and send that withholding tax to the IRS.
 As long as a new W-8BEN/W-8BEN-E form is filled out completely and validly, we are not required to withhold U.S. income tax.

 To complete the W-8BEN or W-8BEN-E, you’ll need to complete three cards in the Tax Information section of your settings.

-1. Tax Residence: ensure you have a tax address on file
+1. Tax residence: ensure you have a tax address on file

 Whether you are completing your W-8BEN or W-8BEN-E as an individual tax filer or as an entity, you need to ensure that you have a tax address on file first.
 You can enter or update your tax address by going to Settings > Tax Information > Tax Residence.